-Whole-wheat orzo, spinach, potatoes and white beans are sure to keep you full in this hearty soup.
+Whole-wheat orzo, spinach and white beans are sure to keep you full in this hearty soup.
 Tomatoes and chile flakes add some spice while freshly grated parmesan finishes the dish on a salty note.
 This recipe was created by Jennifer Brody of Domestic Divas.

 - 2 tablespoons extra virgin olive oil

 - 1 medium onion, peeled and chopped